EVerest/EVerest/docs/hardware/pionix_belay_box.rst

   Make sure to select the correct device as data loss can occure if the wrong device is selected!

+**STEP 6: Flash the eMMC**

-(6) Make sure the .wic.bz2 file and the .bmap file are in the same directory and flash the eMMC.
+Make sure the .wic.bz2 file and the .bmap file are in the same directory and flash the eMMC.
 In the command below, replace <image file>.bz2 with your downloaded image file and replace "X" according to your eMMC device.